Physical exercise for people with Parkinson's disease: what type of exercise works best?

 Many types of physical exercise worked well for people with PD compared to no physical exercise.

-Our confidence in the effects ranged from high to very low.
+Our confidence in the effects ranged from moderate to very low.
 When our confidence was reduced, it was often because of two reasons.
 First, not all of the studies provided information on movement or quality of life from all the people who participated.
 Second, studies were very small.

 Only 85 studies provided some information about unwanted effects, and mostly only for the physical exercise groups, not the groups who did not do exercise.
 No unwanted effects were reported in 40 studies.
 No serious unwanted effects were reported in four studies.
 Unwanted effects were reported in 28 studies.
 The unwanted effects reported most frequently were falls (18 studies) and pain (10 studies).
 We could not say what type of exercise causes the least unwanted effects because studies did not provide information about everything we needed.
 That is why we are very uncertain about the results on unwanted effects.